Learn how to manage groups you own in the MCommunity Directory in this overview of the parts of your group and your responsibilities as a group owner.

 ITS reserves the right to immediately disable any directory group that is being used inappropriately and has generated complaints from group members.

-MCommunity groups are synchronized to U-M Google and U-M Box so they can be used for sharing resources and sending calendar invitations.
-For details, see MCommunity Group Synchronization to U-M Google and Box.
+MCommunity groups are synchronized to U-M Google and U-M Dropbox to be used for sharing resources and sending calendar invitations.
+For details, refer to MCommunity Group Synchronization to U-M Google and Dropbox.

-To use a group for sharing resources in U-M Google or Box, you must set it so that anyone can send mail to it and so that it is not moderated.
-Otherwise, Google and Box will not be able to send sharing and calendar invitations and notifications to the group members.
+To use a group for sharing resources in U-M Google or Dropbox, you must set it so that anyone can send mail to it.
+Otherwise, Google and Dropbox will not be able to send sharing and calendar invitations and notifications to the group members.

 To see a list just of the groups you own, use MCommunity's Advanced Search page.

-- At the top of any MCommunity tapage, click Advanced Search.
+- At the top of any MCommunity page, click My Groups second from the right.

 Want to create, renew, or delete a group?
 See Creating, Renewing, and Deleting MCommunity Groups for details.